Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 In 2017, MOA began applying inspection fees on all animal product establishments seeking to export to Indonesia under Government Regulation 35/2016.
 These inspections are mandatory to obtain export eligibility certificates and consist of a “desk audit” of application materials ($1,200), an on-site facility inspection ($925 per auditor, per day), and a post-audit desk review ($1,200).
 U.S. exporters must also pay for MOA officials’ transport and lodging costs while conducting inspections in the United States.
 In total, companies seeking to export to Indonesia could pay up to $10,000 for an inspection.

-Halal certification will be mandatory for some types of processed foods and beverages starting in October 2024.
+Halal certification will be mandatory for nearly all food and beverage products starting in October 2024.